Perspectives on Math Education

-"Why do we try to teach algebra to everyone?" may be not so much a question of "Why?" but "How?"
+"Why do we try to teach algebra to everyone?" may not be a question of "Why?" but "How?"

 In response to An Open Letter to Secretary of Education Richard Riley, we question the stress the letter writers put on algorithms.

 Is mathematics a nice predictable world where things always behave in a sensible, logical fashion, as many think?
 Or is it actually a world of infinite possibilities and variety, where creativity and imagination are free to roam?

 Are state assessments accomplishing something of value, or do they waste time and money?
 Aren't classroom teachers still the most qualified to assess their students' accomplishments?